 Now the dynamic range of 16 bits is about 96 dB.
 That’s a little less than the expected dynamic range of human hearing, which is around 140 dB, but keep in mind that one end of that dynamic range of human hearing is really, dangerously, awfully loud, and therefore rarely occurs in practice.
 (The dynamic range of a typical concert is 80 or 90 dB.)

 Yes, on the Internet there are many experts who claim to be able to hear, given their own unreplicatable experiments with no control group, a higher frequency range than 44.1 kHz can represent.
-But in blind listening tests, even experts consistently can’t tell the difference between 16 bit audio and higher bit rates.
+But in blind listening tests, even experts consistently can’t tell the difference between 16 bit audio and higher bit depths.

 But let’s say you’re committed to doing all your mixing and mastering and effects of your content at 192 kHz, despite the fact that audio receivers are not capable of reproducing those audio frequencies, and humans are incapable of perceiving content at those frequencies.
 Even imagining that you had a receiver that operated at those frequencies (which you don’t) and even imagining that human beings could perceive audio at those frequencies (which they can’t)… there is still a reason why that 192 kHz content would not contain any frequencies above 20 kHz.

 And here’s the reason: